Gutsss77/Password-manager/README.md

 The SQL code should be return in Mysql workbench or any other IDE but it should support MySQL as for this code provided.

-To help me make this code better ,conatact me through mail (lxngvx7@gmail.com) for on instagram : xd_ansh021
+To help me make this code better ,contact me through mail (lxngvx7@gmail.com) for on instagram : xd_ansh021